-French luxury group LVMH offers to buy U.S jeweler Tiffany: sources | MarketScreener
+French luxury group LVMH offers to buy U.S. jeweler Tiffany: sources | MarketScreener

 Tiffany, on the other hand, has not been as resilient.
 Beyond the tariffs that have been triggered by the trade war between the United States and China, a lower Chinese domestic sales tax has also contributed to double-digit decreases in its sales to Chinese tourists in the United States and in other destinations.

-High-end brands have also long relied on Hong Kong as a major shopping hub which draws visitors from mainland China in particular, and four months of pro-democracy demonstrations are starting to take their toll.
+High-end brands have also long relied on Hong Kong as a major shopping hub drawing visitors from mainland China in particular, and four months of pro-democracy demonstrations are starting to take their toll.

 However, earlier this month LVMH, which has a market capitalization of 194 billion euros ($215 billion), beat sales forecasts for the third quarter despite the unrest in Hong Kong.
 In August, Tiffany reported quarterly earnings that also beat analysts' expectations, thanks to a drop in marketing costs.